ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 [mbed] Adding library "mbed-os" from "https://github.com/ARMmbed/mbed-os" at rev #6a0a86538c0b
 ```

-You can specify which version to import using `#` followed by a commit hash, a branch name, or a tag name.
+You can specify which version to import using `#` followed by a commit hash, a branch name or a tag name.
 This syntax also works with an SSH link to a repository:

 ```
 $ mbed import git@github.com:ARMmbed/mbed-os-example-blinky.git#mbed-os-5.11.0